Posted 22 May 2014 - 09:59 PM

 You ladies are creating your own legacies independent of the PD lurking in your lives...and the family who surrounds you...the young and old are learning from your example....the impact you have on others will endure for generations.
 God bless you.

 Dx'd 6/13 @ 66.
 Symptoms 10 years prior.

 carbidopa/l dopa 50/200 5x daily.
 Amantadine 100 mg 2x per day.

 Normal DaT scan '13, normal MRI, '13 Dx'd w/l dopa challenge in office by MDS

 Second DaT scan, 10/14, normal.

-Symptoms: tremors rt & lft side, rt leg drag whn tired, balance, cognitive/ speech issues, apathy
+Symptoms: significant tremors rt & lft side, rt leg drag whn tired, balance, slow movement, cognitive/ speech issues, apathy

 Live, laugh, and be grateful.